 - Fettuccine with Mushroom Cream Sauce and Universal Orlando

 Last week, I covered my day at Epcot.
 This week, I am sharing our few visits to Downtown Disney (now Disney Springs).
 We visited Downtown Disney for the first time during the week after Chad’s parents arrived for a quick bite to eat.

 There were plenty of activities at Downtown Disney to keep Evan occupied.
-Evan hated being idle in the hotel room (he kept pulling on the doorknob while saying bye) and there seemed to always be thunderstorms in the area enough to close the pools, so it was a great way to kill some time when we had no other plans.
+He hated being idle in the hotel room (he kept pulling on the doorknob while saying bye) and there seemed to always be thunderstorms in the area enough to close the pools, so it was a great way to spend some time when we had no other plans.

 The Downtown Disney Food Trucks are a new addition since our last visit.
 There are four food trucks located in Downtown Disney.
 We spotted Fantasy Fare and World Showcase of Flavors.
 The other two are Superstar Catering and Namaste Cafe.

 World Showcase of Flavors featured food from the Epcot International Food and Wine Festival with Lobster Roll, Pierogi, and Grass Fed Beef Sliders.

 Fantasy Fare had from Magic Kingdoms around the world: Hand-Dipped Corn Dog, Glass Noodle Salad, and Croque Monsieur.